What is the emotional story being told?

 What are the demographics, interests, online hangouts of hockey fans?

-With all the information gathered, it's time to begin working on the creative.
+With all the info gathered, it's time to begin working on the creative.

 Emotion & style

 What's the emotional story (fun, somber, humour, nostalgia)?
 Style of the creative visuals (eg., retro, modern)?

 To connect with the audience, fun is used as the emotional story for Shell's "Saber dividir" logo.

 Samples of other creative, rough ideas and plans presented to creative supervisor.